Viktor Lazić: Travel and travel books

 Lazic is a travel writer for the biggest Serbian publishing house "Laguna".
-He has visited 90 countries on six continents.
+He has visited 100 countries on six continents.
 He spent ten years travelling the world with a minimum of financial resources.
 He became known for driving around the globe in an old Russian Lada Niva.

 His greatest journey lasted 421 days during 2009/2010, which is described in the book "The Great Adventure."
 During the trip, he regularly wrote for the daily newspapers Press from Belgrade.
 He started that trip from Kosovo, Dečani monastery.
 He toured much of Europe in a Jeep and reached the northernmost point of the European continent, North Cape, from where he proceeded to Russia.
 Without an accurate plan of movement, he visited thousands of cities, towns and villages.
 In October 2009. he reached the border of North Korea where the journey continued by other means of transport through Asia and Australia.
-He drove back to Serbia from Vladivostok, crossing alone Gobi desert, where he faced biggest car failure.
+He drove back to Serbia from Vladivostok, crossing alone Gobi desert, where he faced the biggest car failure.

 In July 2011 he started five-month journey around the shores of the Black Sea.
 He visited rarely visited regions of Southeast Turkey and Iraq, continuing to Georgia, Azerbaijan and Armenia.
-At the border of South Ossetia he was arrested by local authorities and held in solitary confinement under unclear charges.
-His immediate liberation was demanded by the International Federation of Journalists, Reporters Without Borders, Serbian Association of Writers and many other organizations and individuals.
-After he was freed he continued journey through Georgia including Abkhazia, Russia, Ukraine, Moldova (including Transnistria) and Romania.
+On the same journey, he also passed through Russia, Ukraine, Moldova (including Transnistria) and Romania.

 The travel novels of Viktor Lazić are known to describe areas «off the beaten track»: he discovers new travel destinations, culture and places of natural beauty that known to few people.
 In his travel novels, the most important is contact with residents, explaining different world views and different ways of life.
 Particular media attention in the Balkans was drawn by his description of the life of pirates in Malacca Straits, life of believers of sects of the self-proclaimed Jesus, Vizarion, in Siberia, life of ex-cannibal tribes and matriarchal tribes in Indonesia.

-Library and Museum

-Viktor Lazic is the heir of two-hundred-year-long tradition of a family library that operated in Voyvodina from 1882 until 1977.
-During his travels, he spends most of his resources on finding new books and artifacts for this library and Book and Travel Museum in Belgrade.
-He was the recipient of the Honorary citizen of Voždovac award in 2019 and the Benefactor award in 2020.